bbauska/Coursera-Bootstrap/readme.md

 bootstrap grid system.

 We have seen how the bootstrap grid allows us to design responsive websites.
-It\'s time for us to move onto the next exercise.
+It&apos;s time for us to move onto the next exercise.

-We\'ll begin to work with the index html page that we created in our previous exercise and apply the bootstrap grid classes to make it responsive.
+We&apos;ll begin to work with the index html page that we created in our previous exercise and apply the bootstrap grid classes to make it responsive.